apache/incubator-baremaps/CONTRIBUTING.md

 ## Providing Patches

-You have fixed an annoying bug or have added a new feature?
+You have fixed an annoying bug or have added a new featureGroup?
 Let's get it into the project!
 To do so, follow guidelines described in the [GitHub Flow](https://guides.github.com/introduction/flow/), a branch-based workflow that supports teams and projects.